pablodecm/phd_thesis/src/102_chapter_2.md

 is produced as result of each collision in the actual experiment.
-Based on the expected readout that they produce in the different CMS detector subcomponents, five main types of detectable particles are distinguish: muons, electrons, charged hadrons, neutral hadrons and photons.
+Based on the expected readout that they produce in the different CMS detector subcomponents, five main types of detectable particles are distinguished: muons, electrons, charged hadrons, neutral hadrons and photons.

 The traces that each of the mentioned particle types leave in each